ecreators/solrTools/README.md

+# solrTools

-# solrTools helps to connect and manage a solr collection or collections
+solrTools helps to connect and manage a solr collection or collections